shopware5/devdocs/source/developers-guide/http-cache/index.md

 triggered the request.
 Of course, Shopware cannot simply rely on this header, as headers can be spoofed easily.
 The `trustedproxies` configuration defines which clients (proxies) are allowed to set the `HTTP_X_FORWARDED_FOR` header.
 Headers from other IPs are ignored.

+If you are running the build-in HTTP shopware cache on your shopware slave servers, you need to whitelist your servers in order to allow the cache to be invalided by this servers.
+This is set via `purge_allowed_ips` configuration.
+You also need to [configure an alternative proxy URL](/developers-guide/http-cache/#configuring-the-cache) in backend settings (Settings > Cache / Performance > Settings > HTTP-Cache).
+Your slave servers need to be accessible via a distinct URL, e.g. http://fe01.domian.tld, http://fe02.domian.tld.

 In order to configure this config, simply change your `config.php` like this: